mujtaba1747/git-autocommit/README.md

 4. More about the kill command : http://linuxcommand.org/lc3_man_pages/kill1.html (one could go through `man kill` alternatively)

-5. More about the inotifywait call : https://man7.org/linux/man-pages/man1/inotifywait.1.html (one could go through `man inotifywait` instead if inotify tools are installed)
+5. More about the inotifywait call : https://man7.org/linux/man-pages/man1/inotifywait.1.html (one could go through `man inotifywait` instead if inotify-tools are installed)

 6. Video Demonstration of the Project : https://www.youtube.com/watch?v=2Gru7rnZRZA